Frequently asked questions on scheduled surgeries

 What if I’m experiencing symptoms similar to COVID-19?

-If you are experiencing symptoms such as fever, cough or difficulty breathing, please let your physician know immediately.
+If you are experiencing symptoms such as fever, cough or difficulty breathing, please let your provider know immediately.

-If your hospital continues to see an increase in COVID-19 patients, will you change your policies?
+If your facilities continue to see an increase in COVID-19 patients, will you change your policies?

-We are constantly evaluating our hospital resources, such as personal protective equipment (PPE), intensive care unit bed availability, and making adjustments to our approach if and when protocols need to evolve.
+We are constantly evaluating our facilities’ resources, such as personal protective equipment (PPE) and bed availability, and making adjustments to our approach if and when protocols need to evolve.
 We also are in continuous communication with local healthcare delivery systems, including state and local health officials, and those surgeons who have direct responsibility for their patients.
 We continue to follow Centers for Medicare and Medicaid Services (CMS) recommendations as they evolve.
-Our hospital will accommodate procedures that physicians determine to be appropriate within those recommendations.
+Our facilities will accommodate procedures that physicians determine to be appropriate within those recommendations.

-The CDC has a robust website at www.cdc.gov/coronavirus/2019-ncov/index.html.
-The CDC also houses responses to commonly asked questions on their website.
+Visit our Resource Hub for the latest updates on COVID-19.
+You can also find more information on the CDC’s website.
 We make every effort to ensure our own website is current, but given the nature of policy updates, it’s always best to call your facility to verify the most up to date information.